Prachinburi province

+History

+Located in Si Mahosot district, their existed an ancient Buddhist site at the Sra Morakot Archeological Site.
+The site contains an Arogyasala dating to the reign of Jayavarman VII of the Khmer Empire in the late 1100s, although the Arogyasala was possibly constructed on an older Dvaravati shrine.
+Not much of the Arogyasala survives, but it most likely was designed in the standard layout.
+In the temple of Wat Morakot at the site contains the largest and oldest carvings of The Buddha's footprints in Thailand.
+Created between the 600s and 800s, the footprints were made from natural laterite and hold significance to Buddhists.
+The site also contains two ancient reserviors, with Sra Boa being one of them.

 Geography

-The province is divided into two major parts, the low river valley of the Bang Pakong River, and the higher lands with plateaus and mountains of the Sankamphaeng Range, the southern prolongation of the Dong Phaya Yen mountains.
+The province is divided into two major parts, the low river valley of the Bang Pakong River, and the higher lands with plateaus and mountains of the Sankamphaeng Range, the southern prolongation of the Dong Phaya Yen Mountains.
 The total forest area is 1,436 km² or 28.6 percent of provincial area.

 National parks

 There area two national parks, along with two other national parks, make up region 1 (Prachinburi) of Thailand's protected areas.